Rural Homes

 Monitoring Indoor Air Quality

-Relative humidity should stay in the 40-60% optimal range, preventing both respiratory dryness and mold growth.
+Relative humidity should stay in the 40-60% range, preventing both respiratory dryness and mold growth.
 Temperature generally should remain between 18-24°C. Radon should stay below the UK Action Level of 200 Bq/m³, with targets below 100 Bq/m³.

 Consumer monitors costing £150-300 provide multi-parameter continuous data.
 Devices like Airthings View Plus at £300 measure radon, PM2.5, CO2, VOCs, humidity, and temperature simultaneously.